Storyline of the musical Star

 Unknown landscape

-Together with the sages, we see her on the road again.
-She is the embodiment of the spirit of discovery that led the wise men on their uncertain journey.
+We see her and the wise men on the road again.
+She embodies the spirit of curiosity that leads the wise men on their uncertain journey.
 They too have a sincere, childlike desire to uncover the mysteries of the world.
-The landscape changes, the pilgrimage is long, Curiosity shortens it with funny questions that the wise men tirelessly answer.
-(Another cat).
+The landscape changes as the long pilgrimage continues.

 Rome - Imperial Palace